Searching for dark photons in $J/\psi$ decays: INTRODUCTION

 \section{INTRODUCTION}

 Observations of the cosmic microwave background, large-scale structure, and other cosmological probes imply that roughly one quarter of the total energy density of the Universe resides in a non-luminous, non-baryonic component that interacts predominantly via gravity \cite{Planck:2018vyg}.
 This makes dark matter (DM) an essential ingredient of the standard cosmological model, even though its nature remains unexplained in the Standard Model (SM) of elementary particle physics.
 Despite these extensive efforts, searches to date have yielded only null or non-reproducible results.
 A minimal and well-motivated framework assumes a simple $U(1)_D$ gauge symmetry for the dark sector.
 The associated gauge boson couples to the SM sector through kinetic mixing with the $U(1)_Y$ hypercharge symmetry, effectively introducing a feeble interaction between the dark sector and the SM \cite{Alexander:2016aln,Battaglieri:2017aum,Agrawal:2021dbo,Yuan:2022nmu}.
-For dark photon searches, there are mainly three methods: a bump hunt in the visible final state invariant mass for dark photon decays into SM particles, a bump hunt in missing mass for decays into invisible dark matter, and vertex detection \cite{Alexander:2016aln}.
+For dark photon searches, there are mainly three methods \cite{Alexander:2016aln,Fabbrichesi:2020wbt,Caputo:2026pdw}: a bump hunt in the visible final state invariant mass for dark photon decays into SM particles (BaBar \cite{BaBar:2014zli}, Belle \cite{Jaegle:2015fme}, KLOE \cite{KLOE-2:2015nli}, APEX \cite{APEX:2011dww}, A1 \cite{A1:2011yso}), a missing energy/momentum search for decays into invisible dark matter (NA64 \cite{NA64:2017vtt,NA64:2023wbi}, BaBar \cite{BaBar:2017tiz}, Belle II \cite{Belle-II:2022jyy}, LDMX \cite{LDMX:2018cma}), and displaced vertex detection for long-lived dark photons (HPS \cite{HPS:2018xkw}, LHCb \cite{Ilten:2015hya,Ilten:2016tkc}).
 In this work, we focus on the first two approaches.
+The theoretical allowed range of the kinetic mixing parameter $\epsilon$ is $10^{-7}$–$10^{-2}$, which is consistent with precision electroweak data and remains accessible to dedicated experimental searches.
+Meanwhile, ongoing improvements in experimental precision have gradually constrained the parameter space in the $(m_U,\epsilon^2)$ plane, among which the results from BaBar \cite{BaBar:2009lbr,BaBar:2014zli,BaBar:2012bkw}, LHCb \cite{LHCb:2017trq,LHCb:2019vmc}, Belle \cite{Jaegle:2015fme}, BelleII \cite{Belle-II:2022jyy}, KLOE \cite{KLOE-2:2015nli,KLOE-2:2014qxg,KLOE-2:2012lii,KLOE-2:2018kqf} and CMS \cite{CMS:2023hwl} represent the most rigorous exclusions.
+In the dark photon mass range considered in this work, BaBar finds no significant excess from $0.02 \ {\rm GeV} $ to $ 10.2 \ {\rm GeV}$, and sets upper limits on the mixing strength at the $10^{-4}$-$10^{-3}$ level \cite{BaBar:2014zli}.
+The Belle Collaboration searches for dark photon and dark Higgs boson in the mass ranges $0.1$–$3.5\ \text{GeV}/c^2$ and $0.2$–$10.5\ \text{GeV}/c^2$, and excludes mixing parameter values above $8\times 10^{-4}$ \cite{Jaegle:2015fme}.